BlazBracko/PAC-MAN/README.md

 ## Preveri status (mora bit up to date)
 - git status<br />
 [Output: On branch main.
 Your branch is up to date with 'origin/main'.]
+> **Warning**: Make sure you're pushing to the correct branch to prevent conflicts or erroneous updates.

 ## Ustvari nov branch (ime je tvoj task na JIRA)